nlsy-links/NlsyLinks/about_collaborators.md

 ---
 title: "Collaborators"
 ---

 ***
 ***
 # Investigators

-To see a recent description of the current team, please see: Research Media Ltd.  (November, 2013).
-[Family Ties and Kinship Links](https://github.com/LiveOak/NlsyLinksDetermination/blob/master/Publications/2013InternationalInnovation/Rodgers2013-InternationalInnovation.pdf?raw=true).  *International Innovation*.
-Pp. 59-61.
+*For a recent description of the current team, please see:* Research Media Ltd. (November, 2013).
+[Family Ties and Kinship Links](./reports/Rodgers2013-InternationalInnovation.pdf).  *International Innovation*.

 ***
 ### Vanderbilt University, Peabody College of Education, Department of Psychology and Human Development